bhisaac/5eFP/5eFP-SRD.md

 #### WORLD MAP

-This section describes the pre-conflict game world where players uncover the conflict that now obscures it on world map tiles, revealed through exploration.
-The following must be completed before revealing an obscured world map tile:
+This section describes the pre-conflict game world, now obscured by the conflict.

-- Explore half or more of the map by removing obscuring map tiles.
-- Reveal and resolve three footholds.
-- Complete a special task detailed in your setting handbook.

 #### HQ